Apostille

 Each participating country designates the people or agencies with authority to issue Apostille certification (in the United States, it is usually the Secretary of State of whatever State the Notary Public practices in).

-Is There Apostille Certification in Canada?
+Is Apostille Available in Canada?

 Featured Notaries Public